squinkylabs/SquinkyVCV/docs/sq2.md

 Settings:

-* Grid settings lets you choose the timing units of the edit grid.
+* **Grid settings** lets you choose the timing units of the edit grid.
-* *Snap to grid*.
-When enabled, the edit cursor is usually snapped to the grid, ensuring that notes will be inserted on the grid unless special effort is employed.
+* **Snap to grid**: When enabled, the edit cursor is usually snapped to the grid, ensuring that notes will be inserted on the grid unless special effort is employed.
-* *Snap duration to grid*.
-When enabled, dragging note lengths with the mouse will drag onto the nearest grid line.
+* **Snap duration to grid**: When enabled, dragging note lengths with the mouse will drag onto the nearest grid line.
-* *Audition*.
+* **Audition**.
 When a note is selected, and the sequencer is not running, the note will be played thought channel 1 so that you can hear what you are editing.
 Audition is on by default, but may be turned off in the settings menu.
-* *Articulation*.
+* **Articulation**.
 Determines the duration when a note is in inserted.
 With 100% articulation, a quarter note would take up the entire duration of a quarter note.

 Note that all of the settings are saved with your patch.

 Commands:

-* *Insert/Delete* note.
+* **Insert/Delete** note.
 This menu item changes depending on what is under the cursor.
 If nothing is there, it will insert a note.
 If a note is there, it will delete it. (note that double click does that same thing).
-* *Set end point*.
+* **Set end point**.
 Will set the end/loop point of the sequencer to the grid line nearest the cursor.

 ## Adjusting length of sequence